 MSPs are in the business of customer service, so you need to like people.
 Have empathy for their problems.
 Be patient when speaking with a flustered client or a person who likes 30 seconds of small talk.
 If they prefer business talk, be patient with that too.

 The person on the other end of the phone wants to reach a likable character who is trustworthy.

 Remember, you are their savior because you’re helping them fix a stressful issue.
 So tell some jokes.
 Show your personality.
 Have some charisma and help them get their heart rate down from freaking out so much.
 They will love your service.

 But if you know you are an antisocial person, whose resistance to answering calls comes through on the phone with your annoyed tone of voice, maybe MSP stuff isn’t for you.

 Perhaps you should be a developer where communication with clients is minimal.
-But we have to reemphasize: MSPs are in the business of customer service.
+But we have to reemphasize: that MSPs are in the business of customer service.

 Long story short…

-The biggest things to expect working for an MSP are that you must like learning new things and dealing with people.
+The biggest things to expect when working for an MSP are that you must like learning new things and dealing with people.